Book Now

 8. Irish coffee

 If you're visiting Northern Ireland, you must treat yourself to an Irish Coffee!
 This traditional hot drink is made with fresh coffee, the iconic Irish cream liqueur (Baileys), a shot of Irish whiskey and a dollop of whipped cream.
-It's a great way to warm up after a day of exploring Northern Ireland.
-As part of our Date With Nature package, you can enjoy a late afternoon Irish Coffee accompanied by luxurious shortbread.
-Check out our other blog which showcases local drinks to try when visiting Northern Ireland.
+A great way to warm up after a day of exploring Northern Ireland.

 9. Yellowman

 Another traditional food you must try in Northern Ireland is yellowman.
 This sweet delicacy is a type of toffee or honeycomb-like confection.
 It’s made by boiling sugar, vinegar, and baking soda until it turns golden brown and becomes brittle.
-If you're looking for a drink with local flavors, visit the Coq & Bull brasserie and try Northern Irish Jawbox Gin with ginger ale and yellowman.
+Visit Coq & Bull brasserie to try Northern Irish Jawbox Gin with ginger ale and yellowman for a taste of local flavours.

 10. Wheaten bread